Community Nature Education

 As an extension of our summer programs, we offer occasional nature education and stewardship events during the fall, winter and spring months at various locations on and near Thetis Island.
 Recent examples include a marine bird trip and talk by an ornithologist, a walk and talk with a mushroom specialist, a butterfly and dragonfly walk with an entomologist, and a marine nearshore restoration workshop in partnership with SeaChange Marine Conservation Society and Polster Engineering which resulted in the restoration of a collapsing bank at St. Margaret’s Cemetery using live willow staking.

-The Seaquarium sometimes lives at the one-room Thetis Island Elementary School where it provides a wonderful educational tool for the kindergarten to Grade seven students.
-Local divers and biologists stock the Seaquarium with all sorts of marine critters.
-Using the Seaquarium, students learn about the biology and ecology of marine fishes and invertebrates on display, and even play a role in helping to maintain this little home.
+The Seaquarium is a phenomenal learning tool, bringing the magic of the ocean world into the classroom.
+It sometimes lives at the one-room Thetis Island Elementary School where it provides a wonderful educational experience for the kindergarten to Grade seven students.
+Most recently, it was used by the Project -Re- Generation group who could not get enough of it.
+They closely monitored it every day and even created names for the numerous critters within.
+Local divers and biologists stock the Seaquarium with all sorts of species.
+Using the Seaquarium, students learn about the biology and ecology of marine fishes and invertebrates on display, and play a role in helping to maintain this little home.